 Getting to Jamberoo is easy.
 The scenic drive northwest from Kiama is about 10 minutes and only 30 minutes southwest from Wollongong and less than two hours southwest from Sydney.
 A number of 19th century buildings are in the village, which traces its colonial history back to cedar cutters.

-Stop for a drink and hearty meal in Jamberoo Pub, established in 1857.
-Places to stay include the inn and the lovingly restored colonial buildings Terragong 1858 and , a former church built in 1875.
+Stop for a drink and hearty meal at Jamberoo Pub, established in 1857.
+Places to stay include rooms at the pub, the lovingly restored colonial home Terragong 1858 and The Belltower, a former church built in 1875.
 On the last Sunday of the month is the Jamberoo Arts and Craft Fair, a delightful market.

 One of the exciting things to do is visit Jamberoo Action Park, north of the village.
 Enjoy multi-storey water rides such as the Funnel Web and speed down a mountain on a toboggan.
 Another adventure near the village is soaring on Australia’s highest zip-line at the Illawarra Fly Treetop Adventures.

 Enchanting rainforest is a short drive away at the Minnamurra Rainforest Centre, where you can stroll on a boardwalk in the forest.
-Take the scenic Jamberoo Mountain Road to the Carrington Falls and see the Kangaroo River plunge into Kangaroo Valley.
+Take the scenic Jamberoo Mountain Road to Carrington Falls and see the Kangaroo River plunge into Kangaroo Valley.
 A pretty picnic area is near the waterfall.
 Whilst in Jamberoo, try a round of golf at the beautiful Jamberoo Golf Course or learn to play footgolf.